Office of Education Standards

 In 2017, following a three-year hiatus, the Office of Education Standards was re-established, operating independently of the Ministry of Education, and resumed school inspections.

-Over the last academic year, the OES has returned to the ten primary schools to evaluate the progress they have made in implementing the changes recommended in 2014/15, as well as starting to conduct full inspections of all education centres from early childhood through to further education, across the Cayman Islands.
+During academic year 2017-18, the OES returned to the ten government primary schools to evaluate the progress they have made in implementing the changes recommended in 2014/15, as well as starting to conduct full inspections of all education centres from early childhood through to further education, across the Cayman Islands.
+From September 2018 to June 2019, a further 25 school inspections were conducted.

 The inspections evaluate how well schools are performing in six key areas: students’ achievement; personal and social development; quality of teaching; curriculum; leadership; and health, safety and support.
 This information is then presented in a report which highlights the strengths of the school as well the areas where improvement is needed.
 A number of recommendations are then made for each school to raise its standards.

 Director of the Office of Education Standards, Peter Carpenter, emphasises that the inspection process aims to be a collaborative and supportive one.
-“Inspectors are not judges.
-They are not there to condemn.
-They come in with empathy and understanding of the context of the work.
-They are not judging and walking away but observing and giving advice.”
+“Inspectors are not there to condemn.
+They approach each school inspection with empathy and understanding of the context of the different schools and early years centres’..

 The Status Quo